spudlyo/clipetty/README.md

 ## Acknowledgements

-This code was inspired by `osc52.el` by the Chromium OS Authors, which was very helpful in showing me how this could be done, but lacked support for `tmux` and nested terminal multiplexers.
+This code was inspired by `osc52.el` (part of the Chromium OS) which was very helpful in showing me how this could be done, but lacked support for `tmux` and didn't have support for nested terminal multiplexers.
 I'd also like to thank Suraj N. Kurapati, as I learned a lot by studying his shell script `yank`.
+Thanks to everyone on the Freenode #emacs IRC channel for helping me out, especially `bpalmer` who graciously reviewed my code and offered great suggestions.